edenartlab/sd-lora-trainer/README.md

 - the random initialization of the token embeddings has a relatively large impact on the final outcome, there are prob ways to reduce this random variance, eg CLIP_similarity pretraining.
 - improve data augmentation, eg by adding outpainted, smaller versions of faces / objects
+- currently some sub-optimal stuff can happen in preprocess() when there's less than 3 or more than 45 imgs, try to improve this

 Bigger improvements: